EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/tools.cell.md

 ### tools.cell.cell_equal

 Compare the content of a cell array to its first cell.
-Package: Util.cell Description: Given a cell array of strings or numbers, compare the value of all the cells to the first cell and check if they are
+Package: Util.cell Description: Given a cell array of strings or numbers, compare the value of all the cells to the first cell and check if they are equal.